Talk teaching and eat cake

 Main Campus (3S 1.08)

-Event Speaker/Organiser: Hazel Corradi Course Code: Topic: Digital Capability: All UKPSF: All RDF: Target Audience: Staff who Teach and Research
+Event Speaker/Organiser: Hazel Corradi Course Code: Topic: UKPSF: N/A Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: N/A RDF: N/A Target Audience: Staff who Teach and Research

 Booking your Place!